 File sharing permissions are the first line of defence to ensure data security when you have multiple users accessing your account.
 Utilizing different user types is one way to ensure that the right access is granted.
 It’s important to assign the proper user roles for the job, from admin to upload only.

 Users are additional logins created so another person can access your account.
 While some file transfer types may not require that a person be logged in — for example, allowing others to upload files directly to your account through a secure form on your website, or sharing a direct link to a document stored in your account — it can be useful to set up users for most of the individuals who will be accessing the account.

 If your business uses FTP for file transfer with ExaVault, you’ll want to create users to give someone access via FTP or SFTP.

 Having multiple users set up with their own log in credentials allows you to track the activity of an individual user.
 Also, you can assign permissions appropriate for the user’s role in your organization.
-Not everyone in the company needs access to financial documents.
-Maybe a contractor needs to access files for their job, but you don’t want them seeing information on projects with other contractors.
+For example, not everyone in the company needs access to financial documents.

 How you set up and assign user roles provides the basis for managing your business file transfer effectively and securely.